ewpratten/ewpratten.com/src/_posts/2021-11-14-amprnet-bgp.md

 ## How do you even get IPv4 space?

 These days, the minimum [BGP](https://en.wikipedia.org/wiki/Border_Gateway_Protocol)-routable IPv4 block is a `/24` subnet, coming in at 255 addresses.
 One of these blocks auctions for prices starting around 15 thousand dollars USD.
-I'd say that's slightly unachievable for a college student like me, but when I come to think about it, that's still about the same as a year of tuition and housing, so... :eyes:
+I'd say that's slightly unachievable for a college student like me, but when I come to think about it, that's still about the same as a year of tuition and housing, so... 👀

 Alright, enough getting side-tracked.
 I'd rather pay $0 for some IP space if possible, and luckily for me, it is!
 I am a licensed [Amateur Radio operator](https://en.wikipedia.org/wiki/Amateur_radio), and through this, I get to make use of a few cool license-restricted services run by and for other operators.
 One of such services is [AMPRNet](https://en.wikipedia.org/wiki/AMPRNet), a `/8` subnet of public IP space specifically assigned for Amateur Radio Digital Communications back in 1981, and self-administered by radio amateurs.
 The governing body of this subnet is the [Amateur Radio Digital Communications](https://www.ampr.org/) (ARDC) foundation.
 Through their web portal, with a manually-verified account, any amateur can request subnets or single addresses under the `44.0.0.0/8` subnet.